Guess what? You might be in the minority. By that, I mean those who understand the real meaning of ‘decimated’. Most don’t.

 Answer: 90.
 Ten were killed.

-Yes, ‘decimated’ means reduced by one-tenth.
-It is, admittedly, an ancient term from the Latin.
+Yes, ‘decimated’ means ‘reduced by one-tenth’.
+It is, admittedly, an ancient term of Latin origin.
 The Romans used decimation as a punishment; they would take and kill one in every ten men in a village or town, as a way of subduing or intimidating the rest.

-It’s still a useful term to use when talking about the effects of disease, for example, on a population – as in, ‘the flu decimated the population of the area’.
+‘Decimated’ is still a useful term to use, for example, when talking about the effects of disease or pandemic – as in, ‘the flu decimated the population of the area’.

 Unfortunately, people usually misuse the word – often as a synonym for ‘devastated’ or ‘annihilated’.